-Who are Interactive Brokers Group's customers?
+Who uses Interactive Brokers Group?

 Who Are Interactive Brokers Group’s Main Customers?